Uber brings all of its services into a single app in new test

 In the future, the phones will do a PIN handshake via an ultrasound noise being emitted from the rider's phone.
 No word on when that feature will be available.

 On the Uber Eats front, the company is looking after those with food allergies.
 Users can soon find allergy-friendly restaurants in the app.
 Plus, Rachel Ray (yea, that Rachel Ray) will be launching virtual restaurants exclusive to Uber.
+Virtual restaurants are delivery-only establishments and they've allowed some individuals and restaurants to create pop-ups that only offer deliveries.
 The meals will be from her latest cookbook.

+If you want to get around for less cash, Uber's Transit feature has been live in five cities for a while.
+But by the end of the year, it will be available in ten more cities.
+The first three--which are live right now--are Paris, Mexico City and San Francisco.
+Just launch the app and the transit option should be available for your trip.

+For those that would rather feel the wind on their face or don't want to get trapped in traffic, the next generation of Uber's Jump bikes and scooters will support swappable battery packs that can be switched out at a kiosk.
+Sort of like Gogoro's GoStations, but for bikes and push scooters.